Quadruple Shooting Near Basketball Court Leaves 2 Dead In Spring Garden, Philadelphia Police Say

 PHILADELPHIA (CBS) — Police say a quadruple shooting near a basketball court in Spring Garden left two men dead Wednesday night.
 It happened shortly after 8 p.m. near the Roberto Clemente Playground at 18th and Wallace Streets.

-Police say a 21-year-old man was shot multiple times in the chest and died on scene.
-An 18-year-old was shot in the lower back and later died at the hospital.
-Two others were also injured.
+Police say a 22-year-old man was shot multiple times in the chest and died on scene.
+An 18-year-old man was shot in the lower back and later died at the hospital.
+A 19-year-old was shot in the torso and is in critical condition and another 19-year-old man was shot in the leg and is in stable condition.

 Investigators say at least 55 shell casings were found at the scene.
 Police say the victims were targeted by three gunmen who opened fire while more than 15 people were in the park.